-General Assembly Raised Bill No. 1429 proposes a personal income tax deduction specifically for military personnel who receive compensation for serving in funeral honor guard details.
-The bill modifies current tax law by repealing subparagraph (B) of subdivision (20) of subsection (a) of section 12-701 and replacing it with new provisions that allow for the subtraction of this compensation from gross income, effective July 1, 2025, for taxable years starting on or after January 1, 2025.
-This change reflects a commitment to support military personnel by recognizing their service and providing financial relief through tax deductions.
+General Assembly Raised Bill No. 1429 seeks to amend the current tax code by introducing a personal income tax deduction specifically for compensation received by military personnel serving in funeral honor guard details.
+The bill repeals subparagraph (B) of subdivision (20) of subsection (a) of section 12-701 and replaces it with new provisions that allow for the subtraction of this compensation from gross income, effective July 1, 2025, for taxable years starting on or after January 1, 2025.
+This change reflects a commitment to support military personnel by providing financial relief through tax deductions while retaining existing provisions related to other income tax deductions.

 VA Joint Favorable Change of Reference: 12-701